LabInternetPub/TinderLab2526/README.md

 Profiles include fields such as nickname, email, gender, attraction, and passion.
 The system enforces compatibility for likes based on attraction and passion attributes.

-Even it is a simplified version of a dating app, all the logic is implemented in the domain layer, following Domain-Driven Design (DDD) principles.
+Even, it is a simplified version of a dating app, all the logic is implemented in the domain layer, following Domain-Driven Design (DDD) principles.
 Following the DDD nomenclature, the *aggragate root* is the **Profile** entity, which contains all the business logic.
 The Profile entity has a list of *Likes* that represent the profiles that a user has liked. **Lkies** are directional, meaning that if profile A likes profile B, it does not imply that profile B likes profile A.
 When both profiles like each other, we have a *match* and both profiles' likes are set to matched.
 Gender, Attraction and Passion are implemented as *value objects* with